trongnk2106/SimpleSearchEngine/README.md

 3. Results will be displayed on the user interface.

 ## Data Updates
-- Data can be updated on demand or can be set to update automatically using scheduling tools, such as cron jobs on a Linux operating system.
+- Data can be updated on demand or can be set to update automatically using scheduling tools, such as cron jobs on a Linux operating system or Windows.

-## Requirements
-- Python 3.8 and above
-- MongoDB
-- Libraries listed in `requirements.txt`

 ## Author
-- Author's Name
+- Author's Trong
-- Contact: email@example.com
+- Contact: trongntt2002@gmail.com

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.